Blog vs Vlog: Which is The Better Investment?

 What Is Blogging?

-Blogs are discussion or information websites with posts often displayed in reverse chronological order.
+Blogs are discussion or information websites with written content posts often displayed in reverse chronological order.

 At least, that’s the official definition of the term.
 Nowadays, the term blog has become a catchall for many websites that regularly publish written content.

-Some of the types of websites most commonly associated with blogging include corporate and personal blogs, but also, in more recent times, niche and authority websites.
+Some types of websites most commonly associated with blogging in written form include the business blog of corporate companies as well as personal blogs, but also, in more recent times, the niche blog and the affiliate blog.
 There is an ongoing debate as to whether blogging is dead, but the reality is the medium has simply evolved.

 Pros of Blogging